MRCIEU/gwas-vcf-specification/GWASv1.0.md

 | 1      | 1097335 | rs9442385   | T   | A,G | .    | PASS   | AF=0.013379,0.834665;EAS_AF=.,0.6339;EUR_AF=.,0.9553;AFR_AF=.,0.8192;AMR_AF=.,0.9035;SAS_AF=.,0.8896 | ES:SE:LP:AF:SS:ID | 0.00308509,0.00224527:0.0152548,0.00492936:0.0757207,0.187087:0.013379,0.93076:1.09734e+06,1.09734e+06:rs9442385 |

 The first row represents a biallelic variant (rs10399793).
 The reference allele (T) is always the non-effect allele and must match the reference genome sequence.
 The alternative allele (C) is always the effect allele and often (but not always) the minor allele.
 The final column contains the effect size (ES), standard error (SE), P value on -log10 scale (LP), study allele frequency (AF), sample size (SS) and study variant identifier (ID).
-Some fields are optional others required, refer to the header for details.
+Some fields are optional others required, refer to the header and section 2 (below) for details.

 ##### 2 Reserved keys